modevar/modevar.github.io/_pages/about.md

 This meeting, following the spirit of the previous MODEVAR workshops, plans to be a full-day, interactive event where all participants shall share knowledge about how to build up a simple feature model language that all the community can agree on.

 ---
-The event will be held co-located with the 19th ACM International Working Conference on Variability Modelling of Software-Intensive Systems (VAMOS 2025)
+The event Will be held co—located with the 29th ACM International Systems and Software Product Line Conference (SPLC 2025)